Quantum-inspired Reinforcement Learning for Synthesizable Drug Design: Experiments

 \subsection{Implementation Details}

 \textbf{SynNet GA}: We use the genetic algorithm from SynNet~\cite{synnet} as a baseline.
-The initial population size is 16, the off-spring size is 64, the mutation probability is 0.5, and the number of mutations per element is 24.
+The initial population size is 16, the size of the offspring is 64, the probability of mutation is 0.5, and the number of mutations per element is 24.

 \textbf{dREINFORCE}: We also use an initial population size of 16.
 Each trajectory is repeated 8 times after the Metropolis-Hastings sampling algorithm and run through 6 iterations of local search using GA with the off-spring size of 256, a mutation probability of 0.5.
 The policy neural network is a single-layer neural network.
-It takes no explicit input and has one output layer with the dimension of 4096 and sigmoid activation.
+It takes no explicit input and has one output layer with a dimension of 4096 and sigmoid activation.
 It is initialized with random values between 0.49 and 0.51.
 Adam optimizer is used with learning rate 1e-3.